Browsing Tag

 “I’m back” in Tunisian Arabic

-In Tunisian Arabic, "I'm back" is written using the Latin script as: Ena rja3t Using the Arabic script, it is written as: انا رجعت Listen to this phrase pronounced (audio) This phrase in other Arabic dialects “I’m…
+In Tunisian Arabic, "I'm back" is written using the Latin script as: Ena rja3t Using the Arabic script, it is written as: انا رجعت Listen to this phrase pronounced (audio) In other Mediterranean languages and dialects…

 “Fast” in Tunisian Arabic

-In Tunisian Arabic, "Fast" is written using the Latin script as: Fissa3 Using the Arabic script, it is written as: فيسع Listen to this word pronounced (audio) Examples in sentences or statements "That was…
+In Tunisian Arabic, "Fast" is written using the Latin script as: Fissa3 (Fisa3) Using the Arabic script, it is written as: فيسع Listen to this word pronounced (audio) Examples in sentences or statements "That…

 “Phone”, “Phones” (nouns) in Lebanese Arabic